 The best lawn sweepers quickly and efficiently gather leaves, grass clippings, and even pine needles, giving your yard a pristine look.
 The clever machines use cylindrical brushes that reach into the grass to pull out debris, which it then collects in a hopper, making it easy to add the waste to a burn pile or to load into eco-friendly lawn bags.

 To choose the right lawn sweeper for your needs, investigate the sweeping path and the hopper capacity as well as the style, features, and durability of models you’re considering.
-Read this primer to learn what to look for, and review a variety of products considered to be among the best lawn sweepers on the market.
+For more in-depth help, keep reading this primer to learn what is usually important to consider.
+Later on, we will review the best lawn sweepers from our backyard trials.
+But first, here’s a preview of our picks for some of the best lawn sweepers on the market.

-- BEST HEAVY-DUTY: Ohio Steel 50-Inch Pro Sweeper
+- BEST HEAVY DUTY: Ohio Steel 50 in.
+Lawn Sweeper

 Before You Buy a Lawn Sweeper

 Lawn sweepers, also known as leaf sweepers, tend to be best suited to lawns that demand a manicured appearance.
 But these devices fill up with grass clippings and leaves quickly, particularly in yards with dense foliage.
-This will require frequent stops to empty the hopper, which is a sturdy bag attached to a metal frame that captures debris, before fully clearing the yard.
+Before fully clearing a denser yard, there are usually frequent stops to empty the hopper, which is a sturdy bag attached to a metal frame that captures debris.

-What’s more, you’ll also need a place to dump the debris, whether beyond a tree line or near a burn pile.
+You’ll also need a place to dump the debris, whether it’s beyond a tree line or near a burn pile.
 Emptying the hopper bag onto the ground and then scooping debris into a lawn waste bag is another option, though it’s far less convenient.